SPF Myths Debunked part 3.

 Do I need to apply SPF to all exposed areas?

-Lips are often forgotten and with no natural shade like the lower lip, the upper lip area in particular shows ageing from sun damage quicker.
+Lips are often forgotten and with no natural shade on the lower lip, the upper lip area in particular shows ageing from sun damage quicker.
 Our Lip Protection SPF30 & SPF50 are infused with Blackcurrant seed oil to nourish chapped skin from environmental stress and UV damage.